awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 Use the Lambda runtime API to create the Java classes that define the Lambda functions.
 In this example, there are two workflow steps that each correspond to a Java class.
 There are also extra classes that invoke the AWS services.
 All Java classes are located in a package named **com.example**.

-To create a Lambda function by using the Lambda runtime API, implement **com.amazonaws.services.lambda.runtime.RequestHandler**.
+To create a Lambda function by using the Lambda runtime API, implement [com.amazonaws.services.lambda.runtime.RequestHandler](https://javadoc.io/static/com.amazonaws/aws-lambda-java-core/1.2.1/com/amazonaws/services/lambda/runtime/RequestHandler.html).
 The application logic that's executed when the workflow step is invoked is located in the **handleRequest** method.
 The return value of this method is passed to the next step in a workflow.

 Create these Java classes, which are described in the following sections:
 + **StudentData** - Used for the Amazon DynamoDB Enhanced client.